Utility of noiseless linear amplification and attenuation in single-rail discrete-variable quantum communications: SR-DV Teleportation

 Figure~\ref{fig:figure5} further illustrates how both optimised POVM and NLA/NA operations enhance the average teleportation fidelities.
 In Fig.~\ref{fig:figure5}(a), Alice’s and Bob’s qubits undergo the same transmission before teleportation.
 Initially, the average fidelity achieved by the optimised POVMs is slightly higher than that of the teleporter employing the NLA/NA operation.
 The difference, however, is minor, with $\bar{F}=0.98$ for the optimised POVMs and $\bar{F}=0.96$ for the NLA/NA scheme, compared to the baseline teleportation fidelity of $\bar{F}=0.55$.
 This corresponds to an improvement of approximately $75\%$ and $78\%$, respectively, for the case of $T_A = T_B = 0.05$.
 As the channel transmittivities increase, the performances of the optimised POVM and NLA/NA schemes converge, coinciding around $T_A = T_B = 0.5$.
 In this regime, both achieve an average fidelity of $\bar{F} \approx 0.9999$, while the baseline fidelity remains at $\bar{F} \approx 0.74$.
 Similarly, in Figs.~\ref{fig:figure5}(b) and (c), where only Alice’s or Bob’s qubit is subject to transmission loss, both operations give fidelities approaching unity across all transmission values.
-The optimised POVMs provide a slight advantage over NLA/NA with optimised gains, however, the difference is marginal ($0.06\%$).
+The optimised POVMs provide a slight advantage over NLA/NA with optimised transmittivities, however, the difference is marginal ($0.06\%$).
 For $T_A=1, T_B = 0.05$ or $T_A = 0.05, T_B=1$, the average fidelity increases by approximately $66\%$ and $59\%$, respectively, compared to the baseline.
-While POVMs can, in principle, offer greater flexibility on a per-state basis, this would lead to a state-dependent teleporter and thus defeat its purpose.
-On average, both approaches produce nearly identical improvements; however, NLA/NA is the more practical option, as it has established physical implementations, whereas the corresponding POVMs have not yet been realised experimentally and may be more challenging to implement.
+In general, a slight advantage of the optimised POVMs over NLA/NA is expected because the POVM optimisation ranges over the full set of single-qubit non-unitary Kraus operators $M$, whereas the NLA/NA scheme considered here is restricted to an experimentally motivated one-parameter family that is diagonal in the single-rail basis. \ozlemREV{In Appendix~\ref{appendix:POVM_NLA_Matrices}, we provide explicit examples of the optimised POVMs and find that their dominant action is already largely diagonal in the single-rail basis.
+Motivated by this, we also repeated the optimisation over general local diagonal filters and found that these closely reproduce the full POVM results, while the constrained NLA/NA family falls slightly below both in the low-transmission regime when all optimisations are performed under the same success probability threshold, $P_{\mathrm{succ}} \ge 10^{-4}$.
+This indicates that the small gap is not primarily due to off-diagonal or unitary freedom, but rather reflects the more restrictive structure of the constrained NLA/NA family within the broader class of diagonal filters.
+A related benchmark based on directly optimising the conditional Bell-state fidelity $F_{\Psi^+}$ is presented in Appendix~\ref{appendix:optimisation_merit_psip} and shows the same qualitative behaviour.
+We also find that, when the NLA/NA threshold is relaxed to $P_{\mathrm{succ}} \ge 5 \times 10^{-5}$, the NLA/NA results become comparable to, and closely follow, the POVM and diagonal-filter curves in all regimes.
+In practice, the gap remains small, and} we therefore focus on NLA/NA as the more practical option, since it has established physical implementations, whereas a general optimal POVM would require a dedicated realisation of the corresponding non-unitary filter.